locationtech/geomesa/docs/user/installation_and_configuration.rst

 In this case you may download SLF4J from http://www.slf4j.org/download.html.
 Extract ``slf4j-log4j12-1.7.7.jar`` and place it in the ``lib`` directory of the binary distribution.
-If this conflicts with another SLF4J implementation, it may need to be removed from the lib directory.
+If this conflicts with another SLF4J implementation, you may need to remove it from the ``lib`` directory.

 Installing the Accumulo distributed runtime library